wren-lang/wren/doc/site/classes.markdown

 ## Constructors

-To create a new instance of a class, you use the `new` keyword.
-We can make a unicorn like so:
+To create a new instance of a class, call a *constructor method* on its class.
+By default, if you don't define any constructors yourself, you get a free one named `new()`:

     :::dart
-    new Unicorn
+    Unicorn.new()

-You almost always want to define some state or do some other initialization on a new object.
-For that, you'll want to define a constructor, like so:
+However, you almost always want to define some state or do some other initialization on a new object.
+For that, you'll want to define your own constructor, like so:

     :::dart
     class Unicorn {
-      new {
+      this new(name, color) {
-        IO.print("I am a constructor!")
+        IO.print("My name is " + name + " and I am " + color + ".")
       }
     }

-When you create an instance with `new`, its constructor will be invoked.
-It's just a method with a special name.
-Like methods, you can pass arguments to the constructor by adding a parenthesized parameter list after `new`:
+The `this` before the method name makes it a constructor.
+The `new` isn't special.
+Constructors can have any name you like, which lets you clarify how it creates the instance:

     :::dart
     class Unicorn {
-      new(name, color) {
+      this brown(name) {
-        IO.print("My name is " + name + " and I am " + color + ".")
+        IO.print("My name is " + name + " and I am brown.")
       }
     }

-Values are passed to the constructor like so:
+Constructors can obviously have arguments, and can be overloaded by [arity](#signature).
+A constructor *must* be a named method with a (possibly empty) argument list.
+Operators, getters, and setters cannot be constructors.

+A constructor is actually a pair of methods.
+You get a method on the class:

     :::dart
-    new Unicorn("Flicker", "purple")

-Like other methods, you can overload constructors by [arity](#signature).
+    Unicorn.brown("Fred")

+That creates the new instance, then it invokes the *initializer* on that instance.
+This is where the constructor body you defined gets run.

+This distinction is important because it means inside the body of the constructor, you can access `this`, assign [fields](#fields), call superclass constructors, etc.

 ## Fields